adent11/Basic-CAD/README.md

 ### Reflection

-One thing that I learned in this assignment is that when you are doing a fillet or chamfer you can click a face and all of its edges will be selected.
+One thing that I learned in this assignment is that when you are doing a fillet or chamfer you can click a face and all of its edges will be automatically selected.

 ---